bksuro/UFOs/README.md

 Based on the search criteria data displayed on the table changes dynamically.

 #### Drawback of this webpage
-The main drawback on this page is searching, we can only search on a whole match of the text entered, and wehn text is in lowercase, we cannot search on a partial match or mixed case text entry.
+The main drawback on this page is searching, we can only search on a whole match of the text entered and is in lowercase.
+We cannot search on a partial match or mixed case text entry.

 #### Additional recommendations for further development